iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 2 reviews"/>
 </p>

+> No change.
+Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time.
+That's probably FEMA but still downgrades usefulness.
+So problematic that other weather apps are needed for safety.<br> :date: __2020-11-15 22:38:27__

 > Once I sign in it then sends me a email code to sign in again....
 To many steps<br> :date: __2020-09-19 20:23:31__

 > Installed this app months ago and expected this would be the moment for it.
 I'm getting "red flag warnings" and "evacuation alerts" every few minutes (with no date or timestamp) that just say things like "GO NOW Eden Road" with a web link I can't click or copy.
 After switching back and forth between apps to type out it turns out it's a map and Eden Road is 60 miles away.
 You can't set alerts for regions smaller than the entire county.
 Evac notices also came through sooner with other services.<br> :date: __2020-09-12 07:56:04__

 > What is it with this app.
 I've.been trying to download it for three days how long does it take to for it to download .we are about to be hit with a hurracain.this is messed.up<br> :date: __2020-08-23 03:40:24__

-> Getting several alerts with little or no lead time.
-Several other alerts just multiples of previous alerts with no changes in them at all.
-That's probably FEMA but still downgrades usefulness.<br> :date: __2020-07-19 21:22:25__

 > This app did not help me.<br> :date: __2020-06-19 19:14:29__